TypicalFunktion/MMM-MyScoreboard/README.md

 - **Ranking filters**: `"@T10"` for top 10 players, `"@T25"` for top 25 players, etc.
 - **Combined**: Mix player names and ranking filters

-Leave the `teams` array empty to show all matches.
+Leave the `teams` array empty to show all singles matches (doubles are automatically filtered out).
 The module will display player names, rankings, and their country flags.
+Tennis matches are automatically grouped by tournament and gender (e.g., "US Open - Men's Singles").

 ### Other Leagues